quay/clair/Documentation/howto/testing.md

 ### Docker and Docker Compose

 Currently our local dev tooling is supported by docker and docker-compose.
-We are making strides to provide a podman native local dev environment but we are not quite there yet.
+Podman should work fine since v3.0.

 Docker version 19.03.11 and docker-compose version 1.25.4 are confirmed working.
 Our assumption is most recent versions will not have an issue running the local dev tooling.

 See [Install Docker](https://docs.docker.com/get-docker/)

 ### Go Toolchain

-Go v1.13 or higher is required.
+Go v1.16 or higher is required.

 See [Install Golang](https://golang.org/doc/install)